-The sensitivity analysis includes cash balances held in MZN and trade creditors and other payables held in MZN.
+The sensitivity analysis includes cash balances held in MZN/GNF and trade creditors and other payables held in MZN/GNF.
 A positive number indicates an increase in profit and other equity where the AUD weakens against the relevant currency.
 For a strengthening Australian Dollar against the relevant currency there would be an equal and opposite impact on the profit and other equity and the balances would be negative.

-2017 \$ 2016 \$
+2018 \$ 2017 \$

 Profit /(Loss) Profit /(Loss)

-AUD strengthens against MZN (18,387) (14,067)
+AUD strengthens against MZN (7,984) (18,387)

-AUD weakens against MZN 18,387 14,067